axtk/tyler/usage.md

-## Usage
+# Usage

 Tyler provides two types of components: *Elements* and *Services*.
 Elements represent visual blocks of a user interface, the purpose of Services is to store and process data.

 (In terms of the MV* design patterns, such as [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) and [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), Elements can be regarded as views and view models, while Services as controllers and models.
 Still, Tyler doesn't require to stick to these design patterns and roles.)

-The following example highlights the features of this little framework and the idea behind it.
+The following example highlights the concepts and features of this little framework, and the idea behind it.

+## Element

 ```js
 // the Pane is a constructor of a new Element;